rsreeram17/NER_conll2003/README.md

 **Model not learning in the first iteration:** After the entire data preparation and model building pipeline was completed, when running the model, the model was not learning at each epoch.
 This was then solved by debugging the data preparation pipeline in the first place.
 And later the model building pipleline was debugged.
 The issue of not calculating loss correctly was then resolved.

+### Effect of imbalanced dataset

+One thing that I observed is that, there is a very big skew towards the tokens with entity 'O'.
+Since there are a lot of tokens with label 'O' the model is not able to learn the pattrern for the remaining classes.
+This can be visible in the individual entity precision scores where label 'O' has very high precision because of this class imbalance.